TVPR: Text-to-Video Person Retrieval and a New Benchmark

 \subsection{Comparisons with state-of-the-art methods for text-video retrieval}

-To evaluate the effectiveness and contribution of TPVR, we conduct a series of comparative experiments on the new benchmark, TVPReid dataset.
-We compare our approach with several possible solutions for existing text-to-video retrieval on general-purpose datasets.
-The aim is to understand the strengths and weaknesses of our approach and to highlight its advantages over existing methods.
-The results of our study are presented in Table \ref{tab:table1}, where we report Recall-1, Recall-5, Recall-10, Recall-50, and median rank.
-The best performing method is presented in bold.
-Among them, MMT and X-pool have no frame number settings, while our TVPRN uses 15 frames.
-In addition, although MMT can process the appearance, audio, and speech information of the video, videos in the TVPReid dataset does not have audio and speech thus only the appearance mode is used in MMT.
+We conduct a series of comparative experiments on the new benchmark dataset TVPReid to evaluate the effectiveness of MFGF.
+We compare our method with several existing methods dedicated to text-to-video retrieval.
+The aim is to understand the strengths and weaknesses of our approach.
+The performance results of several different methods on TVPReid are shown in Table \ref{tab:comparison}.
+We use standard retrieval metrics, including recall of rank N (R@N) and median ranking (MdR), where higher R@N values and lower MdR values both mean the great and stable ability of retrieval.

-Our approach achieves the best performance in terms of Recall-1 and Recall-5.
-These results suggest that TVPRN is better at achieving matching between captions, which is more representative of real-life situations, and person videos.
-Furthermore, our approach outperforms existing methods on our newly proposed dataset, TVPReid.
-These results demonstrate the effectiveness and contribution of this paper to the task of person retrieval from text to video.
+It should be explained that the MMT \cite{gabeur2020multi} method can process visual and audio information, but the videos in the TVPReid dataset do not have audio, so we abandon the audio branch of MMT.
+From the data in the table, we can see that our method achieves the best performance in the recall metric, which shows that MFGF can more accurately match the correct text-video pairs in text-to-video person retrieval.
+The reason why our proposed method achieves powerful performance is that our method considers the effect of dynamic information, which can emphasize the difference of motion details between adjacent frames.
+While the mentioned models ignore the motion details, leading to poor performance.